MHCR/classwork/README.md

 classwork
 =========

-Classwork Assignment and other sample code
+Classwork Assignment and other sample code for tutorial class on C given to the Middlesex & Hunterdon Central Robotics Collaborative programming team.